DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 #### Example 3:

-You study in the UK on a Student visa for three years from September 2019 to July 2022, before returning home.
+You study in the UK on a Student visa for 3 years from September 2019 to July 2022, before returning home.
 You apply for an eligible teaching job in England starting in September 2024.
 You apply for a Skilled Worker visa in June 2024, 3 months before the start of your job.
 You move to the UK in July 2024.

 You will be eligible for the first instalment of IRP because you have spent less than 90 days in the UK in the previous 12 months and have moved to the UK less than 3 months before the start of your job.